-Section 194N – TDS on Cash Withdrawal above 1 Crore: In the Finance Budget, 2019, it was proposed to levy TDS of 2% on cash withdrawals exceeding Rs.1 crore annually by a person from a bank account or co-operative bank or post office.
+Section 194N – TDS on Cash Withdrawal above 1 Crore: Every person, being a banking company including any co-operative bank or a post office, who is responsible for paying any sum in cash, in excess of 1 crore rupees during the previous year, to any person (herein referred to as the recipient) from an account maintained by the recipient with it shall, at the time of payment of such sum, deduct an amount equal to 2% of sum exceeding 1 crore rupees.
+In the Finance Budget, 2019, it was proposed to levy TDS of 2% on cash withdrawals exceeding Rs.1 crore annually by a person from a bank account or co-operative bank or post office.
 Know more about TDS on Cash Withdrawal.

 It was proposed that the threshold limit of Rs.1 crore shall be seen account-wise.
 Hence, if a person is having more than one bank account with a bank, then the threshold limit of Rs.1 crore shall be considered separately for each bank account.

 However, the Finance Act, as passed in the Lok Sabha has substituted the words ‘from an account’ to ‘from one or more accounts’.
 Thus, now for the purpose of calculation of threshold limit of Rs.1 crore, the aggregate amount of cash withdrawn during the previous year from one or more accounts maintained with a bank shall be considered, i.e., the threshold limit of Rs.1 crore shall now be seen bank-wise.